joecorcoran/fabrik/README.md

 end
 ```

-Alternatively a trait can be created with `Fabrik::Trait.build` method:
+Alternatively, a trait can be created with `Fabrik::Trait.build`.

 ```ruby
 Lion = Fabrik::Trait.build do